processone/docs.ejabberd.im/content/admin/configuration.md

 	HTTP Bind enables access via HTTP requests to `ejabberd` from behind firewalls which do not allow outgoing sockets on port 5222.

-Remember that you must also install and enable the module mod\_bosh
+Remember that you must also install and enable the module `mod\_bosh`, and the `ejabberd_c2s` listener must be available too.

 If HTTP Bind (BOSH) is enabled, it will be available at `http://server:port/bosh/`.
 Be aware that support for HTTP Bind